 4.10.4.
-The following table provides guidance on the rules for recording trips to and from "town centre" exception sites such as convenience stores etc without on-site parking availability.
+The following table provides guidance on the rules for recording trips to and from "town centre" and "local centre" exception sites such as convenience stores etc (in this example without on-site parking availability).
 Note the same approach as shown below to vehicle trips also applies to other modes; it is the timing of the trip that provides its context in being recorded.